Code-Institute-Submissions/MemoryCardTwist/README.md

 I have currently completed what i need to do with the Leaderboard, however I will try to improve the code.

+17/12/19 - Currently just had to change some JS coding, as the Leaderboard array was reading my scores as strings and they should of been numbers.

 ### Dev Area
 This is for the developer aka me to leave some information.